Timeline of prime ministers of Great Britain and the United Kingdom

-This is a graphical timeline of prime ministers of Great Britain and the United Kingdom from when the first prime minister of Great Britain in the modern sense, Robert Walpole, took office in 1721, until the present day.
+This is a graphical timeline of prime ministers from when the first prime minister of Great Britain in the modern sense, Robert Walpole, took office in 1721, until the present day.

 From 1801 until 1922, British prime ministers also held the office for the whole of Ireland.

 Career-based timeline

-This timeline shows most of the early life, the political career and death of each prime minister of the United Kingdom from 1846.
-The first prime minister was Robert Walpole in the early 18th century (Dickinson 1973).
+This timeline shows most of the early life, the political career and death of each prime minister from 1846.
+The first prime minister was Robert Walpole in the early 18th century.

 Unlike countries where the leader is elected directly to the highest political office of a separate executive, the prime minister must first establish a political career in the UK Parliament and typically serves many years in the House of Commons before becoming prime minister, and in some cases for many years afterwards.
+Boris Johnson and Andy Burnham both served as mayors between periods as MPs in the House of Commons, as Mayor of London and Mayor of Greater Manchester respectively.

 Since the Marquess of Salisbury in 1895, all time in parliamentary service before being prime minister has been in the House of Commons, apart from Sir Alec Douglas-Home's period as a member of the Government while in the House of Lords (1951–63; though he was previously the elected member for Lanark, 1931–1945).
 After becoming prime minister, Douglas-Home returned to the Commons by winning a by-election on the recess death of MP Gilmour Leburn.

 Uniquely, Cameron's brief parliamentary activity as Foreign Secretary from November 2023 to July 2024 was served while a member of the House of Lords.